CivicActions/ssp-toolkit/docs/controls/AC.md

 In this architecture, the baseline AWS Identity and Access Management (IAM) groups and roles are associated with access policies to align user accounts with personnel functions related to infrastructure/platform management (e.g. Billing, Amazon EC2/VPC/Amazon RDS systems administration, I.T. auditing, etc.)

-##### CivicActions
+##### Drupal

-CivicActions Operations staff, in collaboration with CivicActions' Security Office, will set up privileged accounts for the following roles:

-- Developer - a user-level account that has access to application features and sanitized databases
-- System Administrator - user accounts that enjoy full system administrator access
+Drupal provides the following information system account types to support organizational mission/business functions:

+- Anonymous user - readers of the site who either do not have an account or are not logged in.

+- Authenticated user - All non-anonymous users inherit the "authenticated user role" that supports personal account management capabilities.

+- Administrator - This role has all permissions enabled by default.

 ##### Ilias